-The Data Protection Act 1998 provides that Utterly Events’ notification of processing must include “a description of any recipient or recipients to whom the data controller intends or may wish to disclose the data.”
-We will only share contact information with specific third parties of the events (such as sponsors of the event to which you are registered), for a one-time-only basis.
-If you wish to opt out please email firstname.lastname@example.org.
+The GDPR provides that Utterly Events’ notification of processing must include “a description of any recipient or recipients to whom the data controller intends or may wish to disclose the data”.
+We will only share contact information with specific third parties of the events (such as sponsors of the event to which you are registered), for a one time only basis.
+If you wish to opt-out please email firstname.lastname@example.org

 Utterly Events will not sell personal data in any form, including mailing lists.
-All its data is for the purpose of the Fast Growth Icons events only.
+All its data are for the purpose of the events we own only.

 The retention periods for the personal data